Skip to main content

 exists

-Check if a file exists in the CDN.
-Default implementation uses HTTP HEAD via fetch.
+Check if a file exists in the CDN using HTTP HEAD via fetch.
+Default implementation provided.

 async exists(url: string): Promise<boolean> {